Vatican Necropolis: St. Peter's Grave (Field P)

 The field named P (Peter Campus) is the small area in which the suspected grave of the Apostle Peter is located.
-Peter was, according to tradition, after his martyrdom in the Circus Nero, buried here.
+Peter was, according to tradition, buried here after his martyrdom in the Circus of Nero.
 Some 100 years after the death of Peter, a shrine was erected over his grave.
 This shrine is adjacent to the so-called Red Wall.
-Immediately adjacent to the suspected Peter grave, some other tombs were found.
+Immediately adjacent to the suspected tomb of Peter, other tombs were found.
 The arrangement of the graves suggests that the place of Peter's tomb was the site of some early veneration.
-The shrine, also called the "Trophy of Gaius", is named for the theologian Gaius of Rome who lived in Rome during the time of Pope Zephyrinus (198–217 CE).
+The shrine, also called the "Trophy of Gaius", is named for the theologian Gaius of Rome, who lived in Rome during the time of Pope Zephyrinus (198–217 AD).
 Consider this quote from Eusebius of Caesarea:

-The Greek term used by Gaius—tropaion—usually means a monument or a trophy of victory.
+The Greek term used by Gaius—tropaion—usually refers to a monument or a trophy of victory.
 Eusebius interpreted the quote 100 years later as an indication of honorific graves.
 On the right side of the "Trophy of Gaius" is attached at right angles, the so-called Graffiti Wall, named after the large number of Latin graffiti to be found there.
 During the excavations in the grave the mortal remains of the Apostle Peter were not found.
 There were, however, in a marble-lined hole of the graffiti wall, some human bones.
 The archaeologist Margherita Guarducci suggested that during the time of construction of the Constantinian basilica, the remains of the Apostle Peter were removed from his original grave and placed in the opening.
-The archaeologist pointed to inscriptions in the wall behind the pillar monument including the letters PETR… EN I, as the designation of Peter relics.
+The archaeologist pointed to inscriptions in the wall behind the pillar monument including the letters "PETR...
+EN I", as the designation of Peter relics.
 Other archaeological sites in Rome also have similar graffiti, suggesting that therein is a commemoration (by Christians) to Peter and Paul as martyrs.

 On 26 June 1968, Pope Paul VI announced that following scientific study, the relics of Saint Peter had been identified convincingly.